leshz/setup-script/README.md

 ### 4. Change Terminal Font (Required for Icons)

-To see icons in Starship prompt, use a Nerd Font:
+To see icons in Starship prompt and LazyVim, use a Nerd Font:

 1. Open Terminal/iTerm2
 2. Go to Preferences → Profiles → Text